chef/chef-workstation/docs-chef-io/content/workstation/foodcritic.md

 Foodcritic looks for lint-like behavior and reports it!

-Foodcritic is a static linting tool that analyzes all of the Ruby code that is authored in a cookbook against a number of rules, and then returns a list of violations.
+Foodcritic is a static linting tool that analyzes the Ruby code that is authored in a cookbook against a number of rules, and then returns a list of violations.
 Because Foodcritic is a static linting tool, using it is fast.
 The code in a cookbook is read, broken down, and